In Depth Baby Product Reviews Led by a Pediatrician

 Comfort

 What's not to love about a soft silicone product?
 It brings comfort and gentle suction.
-However, it doesn't check all the boxes regarding this test metric.
+However, it doesn't check all the boxes regarding comfort and some breast sizes won't feel as comfy as others.

-This pump comes in one size, 30 mm, and it only has one power level of suction.
-While it provides a gentle and comfortable experience, we do appreciate a bit more variety in settings to help moms customize their pumping sessions for comfort.
+The Haakaa comes in only one size, 30 mm, and has only one suction power level.
+While it provides a gentle and comfortable experience, we would appreciate more variety in settings to help moms customize their pumping sessions for comfort.

-The pliable silicone material is a standout feature, adding that extra touch of comfort, and it's a welcome contrast compared to some rigid plastic options in the review.
-The sizing of the Haakaa is well-suited for those with average-sized breasts, as we noticed users mentioning that it may not be the best choice for those with significantly smaller or larger chests.
+The pliable silicone is a standout feature, adding that extra touch of comfort, and it's a welcome contrast to some rigid plastic options in the review.
+The Haakaa's sizing is well-suited for those with average-sized breasts, but it may not be the best choice for those with significantly smaller or larger chests.

 Ease of Use

 Using the Haakaa is straightforward.
 Although there's no user manual included with the product and no directions on the packaging, it doesn't have a steep learning curve to become a pro.
-Keep in mind that this pump relies on suction, so if it's improperly applied or knocked by a kicking baby's foot, it can potentially lead to spilled milk.
-Losing expressed milk, especially for those working hard to build and maintain their supply, can be disheartening.
-Therefore, it's wise to be mindful and attentive during use to avoid spills.
+This pump relies on suction, so if it's not applied correctly or knocked by a kicking baby's foot, it can lead to spilled milk.
+Therefore, it's wise to be mindful and attentive to avoid spills.

 Portability

-It's silent and compact, making it ideal for collecting extra milk instead of being absorbed by a breast pad or nursing bra.
+This highly portable, silent, and compact product is ideal for collecting extra milk instead of being absorbed by a breast pad or nursing bra.

 haakaa gen 1 - the haakaa consists of a single piece of silicone, simplifying the...